 You can use yellow, white, or red onions, but avoid using sweet onions.
 Yellow onions are always my go-to since they’re so versatile and readily available.
 Plus, they caramelize nicely.

 Deglazing is a cooking technique that helps remove the browned bits that have stuck to the pan during the cooking process.

 So, what are the browned bits in the pan of your caramelized onions?
-They’re simply just the natural sugars that have released from the onions and stuck to the bottom of the pan.
+They’re simply just the natural sugars that have been released from the onions and stuck to the bottom of the pan.
 These browned bits are called fond.

-There’s lot of flavor in the fond and to release that flavor, it needs a liquid to help break it up.
+There’s a lot of flavor in the fond and to release that flavor, it needs a liquid to help break it up.